The tropical non-properness set of a polynomial map: Preliminaries on tropical geometry

 \begin{definition} The cell $\xi\in\Xi$ is \emph{transversal} if $\dim(\delta)=\dim(\delta_1 )+\cdots +\dim(\delta_k)$.
 A polyhedral cell-decomposition is \emph{transversal} if so are all of its cells. \end{definition}

-\begin{notation} For any $\xi\in\Xi$ as in Proposition~\ref{prop:mixed_subd}, we will use $\delta(\xi)$ to denote the polytope $\delta$, dual to $\xi$ and we use $\delta(\xi_i)$ ($i=1,\ldots,n$) to denote the polytope $\delta_i$, dual to $\xi_i$. \end{notation} Applying~\cite[Theorem 1.1]{OP13} recursively on transversal intersections of tropical hypersurfaces in $\R^n$, we obtain the following generalized version of Theorem~\ref{th:Kapranov} (see also~\cite[~Ch.
-4,~\S6,~Theorem 4.6.18]{MS15}). \begin{theorem} Let $f$ be a tuple of polynomials $f_1,\ldots,f_k\in\K[z_1,\ldots,z_n]$, and assume that the polyhedral cell-decomposition of $\R^n$, induced by $f$ is transversal.
-Then, it holds
+\begin{notation} For any $\xi\in\Xi$ as in Theorem~\ref{thm:mixed_subd}, we will use $\delta(\xi)$ to denote the polytope $\delta$, dual to $\xi$ and we use $\delta(\xi_i)$ ($i=1,\ldots,n$) to denote the polytope $\delta_i$, dual to $\xi_i$. \end{notation} Applying~\cite[Theorem 1.1]{OP13} recursively on transversal intersections of tropical hypersurfaces in $\R^n$, we obtain the following generalized version of Theorem~\ref{th:Kapranov} (see also~\cite[~Ch.
+4,~\S6,~Theorem 4.6.18]{MS15}).\\ \begin{theorem} Let $f$ be a tuple of polynomials $f_1,\ldots,f_k\in\K[z_1,\ldots,z_n]$, and assume that $f$ induces a transversal polyhedral cell-decomposition of $\R^n$.
+Then, it holds that

 \end{theorem}